suqi/gym-sandbox/README.md

 # gym-sandbox
-Customize your own gym environment to simulate any RL problem you want to solve.
+- Customize your own gym environment to simulate any RL problem you want to solve.
+- Principle: don't introduce any complexity, focus on algo test!

 ## Philosophy
 Divide and Conquer.